aws-observability/observability-best-practices/docs/en/tools/logs/index.md

 !!! success
 	Use the `multi_line_start_pattern` directive to ease the burden of ingesting muli-line logging into CloudWatch Logs.

+### Configuring logging class

+CloudWatch Logs offers two [classes](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatch_Logs_Log_Classes.html) of log groups:

+- The CloudWatch Logs Standard log class is a full-featured option for logs that require real-time monitoring or logs that you access frequently.

+- The CloudWatch Logs Infrequent Access log class is a new log class that you can use to cost-effectively consolidate your logs.
+This log class offers a subset of CloudWatch Logs capabilities including managed ingestion, storage, cross-account log analytics, and encryption with a lower ingestion price per GB.
+The Infrequent Access log class is ideal for ad-hoc querying and after-the-fact forensic analysis on infrequently accessed logs.

+!!! success
+	Use the `log_group_class` directive to specify which log group class to use for the new log group.
+Valid values are **STANDARD** and **INFREQUENT_ACCESS**.
+If you omit this field, the default of **STANDARD** is used by the agent.

 ## Search with CloudWatch Logs